likeastore/ngDialog/README.md

 </button>
 ```

+You could optionally use ``ng-dialog-bind-to-controller`` to bind scope you've defined via parameter of directive to controller.
+More information about bindToController is available [here](http://blog.thoughtram.io/angularjs/2015/01/02/exploring-angular-1.3-bindToController.html).

 Directive contains one more additional but very useful option, it's an attribute named ``ng-dialog-close-previous``.
 It allows you to close previously opened dialogs automatically.

 ## Events